Decathlon/decavision/docs/index.rst

 the accuracy on a test set.
 The library capitalizes on the concepts of data augmentation, fine tuning and hyperparameter optimization, to achieve high accuracy given small sets of training images.

 This library has a few distinguishing features.
 It is specifically designed to work with Google Colab notebooks and leverage their TPUs, to seamlessly transition from quick iterations of modeling approaches to large-scale training.
 Functionalities of hyperparmaters tuning and progressive learning are included and easily integrated in the pipeline to reach higher accuracy.
 Finally, state-of-the art efficientnet transfer learning models and Tensorflow 2 functionalities are considered to provide high efficiency.

 A great way of explaining the library is using an example notebook, which you can find `here <https://colab.research.google.com/drive/1s9pnNotdPoHI4n_7OZl4zwEP9rccJ3f-?usp=sharing/>`_.

+The most recent version of this library adds a feature to leverage unlabelled images in order to improve the performance of image classifiers.
+This procedure is called semi-supervised learning and is discussed in this `blog post <https://medium.com/decathlondevelopers/improving-performance-of-image-classification-models-using-pretraining-and-a-combination-of-e271c96808d2/>`_.

 Installation
 =============